pete-machine/torchbricks/README.md

         return image
 ```

-Our new drawing class `VisualizeImageClassification` is not passed to `BrickPerImageVisualization` and used in a brick collection.
+The drawing class `VisualizeImageClassification` is now passed to `BrickPerImageVisualization` and used in a brick collection.

 ```python